adaapp/primers-portfolio-johangodinho14/README.md

 *	Create a function that can create the raw file that has to be parsed and displayed
 *	Create a function that can return length of string with max characters
+*	Create a function that can return the max between two given numbers
+*	Create a function that can display the headings of the table
+*	Create a function that can display the rows of the table
+*	Create a function that can display the underlines of the headers
+* Create a function that can read and manipulate the data file that is being read

+#### Reflection (as well as issues, challenges & resolutions)
+The overall challenge didn’t feel too difficult as some code snippets were obtained from the previous primer (primer 5).
+There was a lot of testing that was carried out to make sure that the table was well formatted once the data was parsed and displayed.
+Since most of the functionality of the program had been divided into separate helper functions, debugging was very easy.
+The main hurdle that I faced was being able to understand, how far to automate the parser.
+In the end I decided to stick to the requirements and create a parser that can take data from a file and display it in a properly formatted table.

+##Primer 7 - Sleep timer
+This challenge involved creating a sleep timer function that was able to block the execution of the thread it’s being called by for a given number of seconds.
+The function had a default parameter of 10 seconds if the seconds parameter was not provided.
+To overcome the challenge, I was able to use the threading functionality from the standard library to allow the current thread to be halted (sleep_for) for a given number of seconds.

+#### Reflection (as well as issues, challenges & resolutions)
+The program was overall very straight forward to implement.
+Although I discovered a minor bug which was that the `sleep_for` function being used to halt the thread required the sleep time parameter to be in milliseconds.
+In order to avoid this logical error, I simply had to convert the seconds into milliseconds before passing it to the `sleep_for` function in the standard library.

+##Primer 8 - Joining & Detaching threads
+This challenge involved creating two helper functions that would mainly be used for the joining and detaching of the threads.
+The main purpose of the challenge was to experiment with threads and understand their purpose.
+I broke down the program into multiple functions so that it was easy to understand.
+The function breakdown has been explained below:
+* 2 Timer functions, each timer functions sleeps for a specific amount of time.
+Each function is to be used by the threads that are created.
+E.g., Timer 1 is to be used by thread 1 and timer 2 is to be used by Thread 2.
+In this manner it was easy to keep track of when the threads start and end.
+* Join function: This function was created to create two different threads and assigned timer 1 and timer 2 to them.
+Once the threads were created and assigned to the functions, I used the `.join` function to make sure that the main thread waits for the two threads to complete without carrying on with further instructions.
+*	Detach function: This function was the opposite of the join function as it allowed all the main thread to run at the same time as the other two threads.
+This meant that the main thread didn’t wait for the 2 threads to complete their execution and would finish the program beforehand.

+#### Reflection (as well as issues, challenges & resolutions)
+The detach function was a challenge as the main thread would complete without waiting for the 2 threads that were assigned to timers to be completed.
+To solve this challenge, I utilised the sleep function that was created in primer-7 to allow the program to sleep for 15 seconds, which is the amount of time it takes for both threads detached to complete.